 For the most part, employment in the United States is considered at-will employment.
 This means that both the employer and the employee can terminate the employment without reason or notice.
 Despite this, there are protections in place against what is known as wrongful termination in California.
-Our Los Angeles wrongful termination lawyer would like to discuss the following signs that help you identify if you’ve been wrongfully terminated from your job.
+Our California wrongful termination lawyer would like to discuss the following signs that help you identify if you’ve been wrongfully terminated from your job.

 There are protections in place that protect you from discrimination when going through the hiring process.
 Those same protections are in place to protect you from discrimination when relieved of your duties.
 These protections are in place for race, age, sex, religion, ethnicity, sexual orientation, national origin and disability.
 There are protections in place for pregnancy, marital status, and military status.